 A few minutes down the road, old school butcher shop Moore's Meats sources its producers within a 200km radius of the store, minimalizing impact on the environment and maintaining product freshness.
 Steaks to go, please.

-Break time, I Google my need for a coffee fix, and a location pops up just a few hundred meters down the road.
+Break time, I Google my need for a coffee fix, and a location pops up just down the highway in Williamsford.
 A perfect example of a reason to explore, Great Books & Café turns out to be a treat.
 Located along the North Saugeen River shore, the historic mill houses 70,000 books, baked goods, and a good cup of coffee; your break might take more time than expected.

 Back at it, I pick up some honey at Gibson's Pure Honey.
 A beautiful store right on the highway containing all things honey, so many flavours, cinnamon, ginger, sweet and spicy, cranberry, lemon and more, Beeswax candles, all-natural lip balms and gift baskets.
 Well worth the stop.